ItzYudz/Photop-Client-Help/README.md

    }
 }
 ```
+Note that making a bot post will be very dangerous, as spammers will make it post multiple times and Robot_Engine or the moderators might ban it for spamming.
 ## Simple Functions
 Functions are things that make things happen, but only write it once and edit it anytime on a line.
 ## GetRandomInt